jeevanghimire/jeevanghimire/README.md

 - 🌱 I’m currently learning **A lot of thing's**
 - ✌ Chill Guy Seeing world and discovering different hobbies.
 - 🐱‍💻VartamAnE jive
-- 🏏Circket lover Big Dream and Big Goal's
+- 🏏Circket 💖 Big Dream and Big Goal's
 - Making myself a better person everyday by improving everyday by 2%
 - 👀 I’m interested in 3d web development, Game Development and so on and making program using c,python,c++,ruby etc.Also sove the hardcore mathmatic Problem  using skill.
 - 🌱 I’m currently learning web development and c programming and lot more.
 - 💞️ I’m looking to collaborate  with welcomed developer and learing hard.
 - 📫 How to reach me by using instagram and twitter and facebook.
 -  Wred  thing about me is i have a lot of dream and working on it little bit >>almost all :_)
-- ₿ Love to to Bockchain Development

 <h3 align="left">Connect with me:</h3>
 <p align="left">